Why You Should Stop Watching Porn

 A 2013 study suggests that religious people are more likely to consider themselves porn addicts than non-religious people.
 This doesn't mean religious people are objectively more addicted to porn, it could simply mean atheists are not as likely to think their porn consumption is a problem.

 However, this is significant as most religions have some ruling that either prohibits or heavily discourages watching pornography.
-In the case of Christianity, porn isn't explictly labelled as a sin in the Bible, but we can infer that pornography a sin because pornography is rooted in lust, lust is adultery, and adultery violates the 10 commandments.
+In the case of Christianity, porn isn't explictly labelled as a sin in the Bible (the Hub obviously didn't exist back in Jesus' time), but we can infer that pornography is a sin because pornography is rooted in lust, lust is adultery, and adultery is a sin.

 Excuses